evmoreno/AI-WildLife-Conservation/README.md

 The [Azure Percept Portal](https://ms.portal.azure.com/#blade/AzureEdgeDevices/Main/overview) is integrated with [CustomVision.AI](https://www.customvision.ai/) , this enables you to automate image capture, label images, train models and then deploy the trained model to the appliance.

-You do not need Azure Percept Development Kit to explore and build for Vision on Edge Scenarios [Check out this blog post](https://techcommunity.microsoft.com/t5/internet-of-things/bringing-your-vision-ai-project-at-the-edge-to-production-is-now/ba-p/2259359)
+You do not need Azure Percept Development Kit to explore and build for Vision on Edge Scenarios [check out this blog post](https://techcommunity.microsoft.com/t5/internet-of-things/bringing-your-vision-ai-project-at-the-edge-to-production-is-now/ba-p/2259359)

 <H2> Geese-AI -protoype</H2>